asreview/asreview/docs/source/intro/faq.rst

 How can I refer to ASReview in my paper?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both the project and software are citable.
-See :doc:`cite_the_project`.
+See :doc:`contribute`.

 ASReview LAB
 ------------